AndersDeath/diary2/000-current.md

 # 05 May - Sonstag  - Berlin - 591 Tag der Einwanderung - Hot Sunny

 Today I did a short walk in the morning and we had a big cleaning.
 I hate such things especially that I have some continuances of the surgery.
 However I tried to do my best and clan everything well.
 I believe I did a great job.
 Ksusha also did everything very very well.
 In general I was so tiered that I just had laid down to my bad and spent the rest of the day there.
-Also I wanted to menion that I
+Also I wanted to menton that I started reading autobiography of George Washington last week.